Muna people: Connections with Other groups

-The Muna or Wuna are an indigenous group that inhabits Muna Island, Southeast Sulawesi, Indonesia.
-From the physical appearance of the body, skull, skin color (dark brown), and hair (curly or wavy) it appears that the aboriginal Muna people are closer to the ethnic groups of Polynesians and Melanesians in the Pacific and Aboriginal Australians compared to the Buginese or Malays.
+However, from the physical appearance of the body, skull, skin color (dark brown), and hair (curly or wavy) it appears that the aboriginal Muna people are closer to the ethnic groups of Polynesians and Melanesians in the Pacific and Aboriginal Australians compared to the Buginese or Malays.
 This is evident by the similarities of the people and their culture with of those in the East Nusa Tenggara, and the islands of Timor and Flores generally.
 Woven sarong motifs found in East Nusa Tenggara and Muna Island share similar features such as horizontal lines with basic colors of yellow, green, red, and black.
 The shape of their headwear also has a resemblance to each other.
 Since before until today, Muna fishermen often harvest sea cucumbers and go fishing up to the waters of Darwin, Australia in the Timor Sea.
 This has caused Muna fishermen to have been arrested several times in these waters by the Australian government.
 These habits may probably indicate the existence of a traditional relationship between the Muna people with Aboriginal Australians.